Workers and machinery at the Baluard del Príncep construction site in Palma, with scaffolding and historic stone walls

 Final sprint at the Baluard del Príncep – but is the money alone enough?

 When you walk past the construction site at the Baluard del Príncep in the morning, the soft clatter of the machines mixes with the workers' espresso chatter: at nine, when the equipment warms up, the air briefly smells of coffee and fresh concrete.
-1.6 million euros from the Spanish Ministry of Housing sounds like a rescue.
+1.6 million euros from the Ministry of Transport, Mobility and Urban Agenda (MITMA) sounds like a rescue.
 But the real guiding question remains: Is this financial injection enough to finish a project that has repeatedly stalled since 2008?

 The last seven percent – more than just finishing touches